We’re all about easy. In our article we’ll cover what you need to know including:

 - The dentist takes and examines an x-ray to assess the position and condition of your tooth and surrounding bone.

-- A medical history is taken to determine that you are healthy enough to undergo the extraction.
+- Medical history is taken to determine that you are healthy enough to undergo the extraction.

 - Options for anesthesia are presented to you and administered.